jasondavies/tt-isa-documentation/WormholeB0/NoC/Alignment.md

 In Tensix tiles and Ethernet tiles, addresses are a mixture of MMIO and L1.
 L1 addresses are those `< 0xFF00_0000`, and MMIO addresses are those `≥ 0xFF00_0000`.

 In other types of tile, all addresses are other addresses.
 Note that `NOC_CMD_WR_INLINE` cannot be used when writing to these types of tile.
-If an AXI/APB bridge is crossed in order to get to the address, then the byte enable mask must select either all of none of each aligned 4-byte group.
+If an AXI/APB bridge is crossed in order to get to the address, then the byte enable mask must select either all or none of each aligned 4-byte group.

 ## When `NOC_AT_LEN_BE` contains atomic opcode and operands